react-static/react-static/README.md

   - The value can be an array of functions or a single function.
   - Each function will receive the previous webpack config, and expect a modified or new config to be returned.

-Since this `webpack` callback accepts an array of transformer functions, the concept of plugins is easy to implement.
-These transformer functions are applied in order from top to bottom and have total control over the webpack config.
+Since this `webpack` callback accepts an array of functions, the concept of plugins is easy to implement.
+These functions are applied in order from top to bottom and have total control over the webpack config.
 Thus, the following is possible
   ```javascript
   import withCssLoader from 'react-static/lib/plugins/withCssLoader'
   import withFileLoader from 'react-static/lib/plugins/withFileLoader'